astrotars/the-stream-android/README.md

 }
 ```

 Similar to before, we `POST` to our backend to get our chat credentials.
 The one difference being we use our `authToken` to authenticate against our backend.
-Since this backend endpoint creates a Stream user for us, let's take a look:

 <!-- https://gist.github.com/psylinse/e3a6997bdab1d3afc4da222da3a9089d -->
 ```javascript